 These topics describe the concepts and tasks associated with using Snowflake.

-Snowsight: The Snowflake Web Interface — Learn how to use Snowsight, the Snowflake web interface, for your Snowflake operations:
+Snowsight: The Snowflake Web Interface — Learn how to use Snowsight for your Snowflake operations:

-Classic Web Interface — Basic usage information for the classic web interface, as well as more detailed usage information for the Worksheets and History pages:
+Classic Console — Basic usage information for the Classic Console, as well as more detailed usage information for the Worksheets and History pages:

 Virtual Warehouses — Key concepts and tasks for creating and using virtual warehouses to execute queries and perform DML operations, such as loading and unloading data:

 Databases, Tables & Views — Key concepts and tasks related to understanding and working with Snowflake databases and tables:

 Query Data in Snowflake — Key concepts and tasks for executing queries in Snowflake:

 Date & Time Data — Reference information and examples for working with dates, times and timestamps, and time zones in Snowflake: